 The space gives them adequate room to move around.

-It’s also easier to find a 40-gallon breeder tank at your local pet store.
+Finding a 40-gallon breeder tank at your local pet store is also easier.

-You likely will come across 40-gallon breeder tanks, which include a starter kit.
+You likely will come across 40-gallon breeder tanks, including a starter kit.

-They typically include everything you need, which sometimes is a cheaper option than buying supplies individually.
+They typically include everything you need, which is sometimes cheaper than buying supplies individually.

 A smaller tank size allows your baby beardy to catch live insects easily.

 When their enclosure is too large, they tend to have difficulty with this, and you often have to feed them by hand.